 It’s good for you!
 It falls under the Whole30 and Paleo umbrellas, but truthfully it’s a hearty and delicious recipe that you’ll love no matter what type of diet you do or don’t follow.
 If you’re not doing a Whole30, I’d highly recommend putting a dollop of plain Greek yogurt or sour cream on this and sprinkling it with sharp cheddar.
 Try serving it on a perfect oven baked potato!

 I add carrots, celery, and sweet potatoes to the normal roster of peppers, onions, and tomatoes to amp up the vegetable content.
 The extra vegetables make this chili satisfying and filling even though it doesn’t contain beans.
 However, if you like beans, feel free to add a can or two.

 This recipe is so easily adapted!
-Here are some ideas to make this your own:
+Here are some ideas to make this your own special chili.

 - If you’re following a specific diet or prefer beans in your chili, go ahead and add them!
 I love pinto and kidney beans in chili.
-I’d put in one or two standard size cans (drained and rinsed).
+Put in one or two standard size cans (rinsed and drained).
 You might need to add a bit more liquid (broth or water).

 - Vegetarian?
 Omit the ground meat and try this with chickpeas, lentils, quinoa, or a combination of all three.

 - Don’t like things super spicy?
 Leave out the cayenne.

 - Don’t love smoked paprika?
 I didn’t at first either, but it’s grown on me in a big way.
 You can leave it out for a more traditional, less smoky tasting chili.

 - Don’t want the sweet potatoes in there?
 Okay, leave them out!
 Substitute corn if you like.

 - Like ground beef better than ground turkey?
 No problem!
 Beef often has a higher fat content so you might need to drain out the fat after browning it.

 - Want to make it in the slow cooker or on the stove?
 Cool!
 Read the recipe notes for details on those cooking methods.